openlcb/documents/README.md

 git checkout -b bracz-adopt-foo-standard
 ```

-1. Update the ODT file for adopted.
+1. Update the ODT file to mark it as adoped

-  - Review all changes in menu > Edit > Track Changes > Manage...
-  - Accept all changes.
-There should be no changes left in the Manage changes
-    dialog.
   - In menu > File > Properties > Custom Properties, set OlcbStatus to Adopted,
     the date, and the year as a range up till now, e.g. 2013-2021.
   - menu > Format > Watermark..., replace the DRAFT text with a single space.

+  - Do not accept changes at this point.

 2. Save the ODT file, quit openoffice.
 Run `make` to generate the PDF and TXT
    output.

+  - This creates a PDF file with changes marked.
+Move that to the
+    standards/changes directory.
+Add it and commit it to your branch.

+3. Update the ODT file to remove change markers

+  - Review all changes in menu > Edit > Track Changes > Manage...
+  - Accept all changes.
+There should be no changes left in the Manage changes
+    dialog.

+4. Save the ODT file, quit openoffice.
+Run `make` to generate the PDF and TXT
+   output.

-3. Commit the odt, pdf, txt files to your branch.
+5. Commit the odt, pdf, txt files to your branch.

-4. Delete the files from the standards directory.
+6. Delete the files from the standards directory.
 This step should be skipped
    if we are adopting a standard the first time, and there are no previous
    adopted files.